Local Pub Guide

 (01932) 563085

-Built in 1860 as a school, an attractive, tile-hung Fuller's community local with linked drinking areas.
-The landlady likes to keep a 'proper pub' for beer and conversation.
-League darts is played, and sports TV at one end of pub.
-Garden at rear and seating area at front.
-A short walk to Chertsey Cricket and Football Clubs, and Abbeyfields for a stroll, as well as a short bus or car journey from nearby Thorpe Park.
+Built in 1860 as a school, this is an attractive, tile-hung Fuller’s community local with linked drinking areas.
+The landlady likes to keep a ‘proper pub’ for beer and conversation.
+League darts is played, and sports TV shown at one end of the pub.
+There is a garden at rear and seating area at the front.
+It is a short walk to Chertsey Cricket and Football Clubs, and Abbeyfields for a stroll, as well as nearby to Thorpe Park.

 - Crown Hotel